devgauravjatt/svelte-remote-functions-example/README.md

 Welcome to a demo of the new **Remote Functions** in [SvelteKit](https://github.com/sveltejs/kit/discussions/13897)!
 This feature is currently experimental 🧪 and provides a powerful way to colocate server logic directly with components using `.remote.ts` files.

+> [!WARNING]
-> 🧠 **Note:** Remote Functions are currently in beta and not yet officially released in a stable version.
+> Remote Functions are currently in experimental and not yet officially released in a stable version.

 ---